It’s to Die For: Caring for the Poor in an Age of Consumerism

 It gets us off the hook.
 We have a valid excuse for sitting back and accepting that we will never amount to anything because, well, we were not blessed with those God-given talents we see in everyone else.
 Oh well.

 I tried to stop comparing myself to all those people I grew to envy, but in truth I continually found myself deficient in so many areas of my life.
 Then, ever so slowly, the changes began.
 God knows how to deal with each of us.
-He knows some, like Paul, can get wacked off a horse, rub his lumps, and instantly convert to Man of the Year.
+He knows some, like Paul, can get whacked off a horse, rub his lumps, and instantly convert to Man of the Year.
 Others, like me, need a gentler, more gradual tap, followed by a soft landing.
 I suppose that’s why it took so long.

 If you had approached me before my transition to a semi-caring human and asked, “Hey, Linda, you wanna go out in the world and serve lost, dying, broken humanity?”
 My immediate response would be, “Hahahahahaha.
 NO!”
 Do you think God had any idea that would be my response?
 Of course, he did.
 So, he waited.
 And waited.
 And waited.
 He seems to be really good at that.
 Then, like the masses at Walmart on Black Friday, when the door of my heart opened ever so slightly, he quickly stuck his foot in the door.
 (Right!
 I know.
 God doesn’t have feet.
 Just work with me here, okay?)